Metropolitan Cathedral of Lima: Recent history

-Since 1991, the cathedral has been included as a UNESCO World Heritage Site as it is in the Historic Center of Lima and its visit is de rigueur at the time of tourism in Peru.
+Since 1991, the cathedral has been included as a UNESCO World Heritage Site as part of the Historic Center of Lima.

 In recent years, under the pastoral care of Cardinal Juan Luis Cipriani Thorne and with the support of private companies, numerous and meticulous restoration works have been carried out on the cathedral and its works of art, as well as the improvement of its illumination, culminating the works in 2004, year of the 400th anniversary of the inauguration of the first built part of the third Cathedral.

-In 2005 new lighting was installed (so that its façade is enhanced at night) as part of the project called "Circuito Turístico de la Luz", carried out at the initiative of the mayor of Lima Luis Castañeda Lossio to improve the Historic Centre of Lima.
+In 2005, to enhance the appearance of the façade night, new exterior lighting was installed as part of the project called "Circuito Turístico de la Luz", which was carried out at the initiative of the mayor of Lima Luis Castañeda to improve the Historic Centre of Lima.

 In addition to the Cathedral of Lima, the Government Palace and the Palacio Municipal de Lima were also considered within the group of buildings illuminated by the Municipality of Lima and the Grupo Endesa.

 During the week, the cathedral offers tourists the religious site as a museum, which preserves notable artistic works from colonial times.